Free Priority Shipping On All Orders Over $75

 Luke & Amanda are inherently tied to these mountains.
 A bloodline of farmers, shiners, and granny flow through their veins.
 They are proud of mountain culture and listened intently to those little ladies who showed them the magic within plants and how to prepare them while telling stories of their childhood.
 They grew up splitting logs, tying flies, and turning corn into clear mountain wine.
 The Folk are pleased to carry on these Appalachian traditions in a pure and simple fashion.

-Even better you can catch most of these folks at one of our many workshops and events (link to page either with link or small graphic call out to Events & Workshops page) where they keep 100% of any ticket price.
+Even better you can catch most of these folks at one of our many workshops and events where they keep 100% of any ticket price.
 So if you come learn how to make your own pottery with Ester or take a tree identification workshop, know that 100% of that event cost goes directly to the workshop presenter.
-Last year, we hosted 44 events in our store and local artists were able to generate almost $4,000 in additional revenue for their small business.
+Last year, we hosted 44 events in our store and local artists were able to generate almost $4,000 in additional revenue for their small businesses.